shimspedy/sengov/content/states/new-york/anil-beephan/_index.md

 email : https://nyassembly.gov/mem/Anil-Beephan-Jr/
 twitter:
 ---

-Anil Beephan Jr. is an American politician and businessman who is a member of the New York State Assembly, representing the 105th district.
-His district comprises parts of Dutchess County.
-Prior to his election to the assembly in 2022, Beephan served as a councilman in East Fishkill.
-He is the first Republican of Indian descent to serve in the State Assembly.
+Anil Beephan Jr. was elected to the New York State Assembly on November 8, 2022.
+His district is comprised of parts of Dutchess County including the towns of Amenia, Beekman, Dover, East Fishkill, Fishkill, LaGrange, Pawling, Union Vale, and Wappinger.

-Beephan's hometown is Hopewell Junction, New York.
-Beephan graduated from Arcadia University in Pennsylvania and later earned a master's degree from Harvard Extension School.
-Before entering politics, Beephan worked as a public relations and marketing strategist.
-He has worked in different legislative roles for New York State Senator Sue Serino.
-Prior to his election to the state assembly, Beephan served as a councilman in East Fishkill, New York.
+As an Assemblyman, Anil will utilize his experience as a town councilman to focus on the important issues facing the residents of Dutchess County including support for policies that seek to make New York State energy independent.
+He will seek increased domestic energy production while also holding public utility companies accountable to customers.
+Anil is ready to fight for our environmental needs and to protect our ecosystem for future generations.
+Further, he will push to reduce the wasteful spending habits of Albany and ease the heavy tax burden shouldered by New York’s small businesses and residents.
+Anil believes in smarter spending and greater resources for schools, infrastructure projects, and emergency services.
+Additionally, he will support the needs of law enforcement and changes to the state’s bail reform measures to directly address safety issues in our communities.

-In the 2022 general election, Beephan announced his candidacy for New York's 105th Assembly District in October 2021.
-He won the general election on November 8, 2022, with 60.4% of the vote.
-Beephan assumed office on January 1, 2023.
+Anil completed his undergraduate degree at Arcadia University and later earned his master’s degree in Management at Harvard University.
+He previously served in various legislative roles for state Sen. Sue Serino before embarking on a career as a client-driven public relations and marketing strategist.
+Prior to being elected Assemblyman, Anil served as a councilman for the Town of East Fishkill.

-In his personal life, Beephan is a private pilot.
-He also served as a lieutenant and volunteer firefighter for East Fishkill Fire District.
-With a background as a state senate staffer, private sector professional, and successful Councilman, Anil Beephan Jr. brings a wealth of experience and firsthand knowledge to his role as NYS Assemblyman.
-He is the first Republican of Indian/Caribbean descent to serve in the state legislature.
+Anil is a long-time resident of East Fishkill and served his community as a volunteer firefighter.
+He is also a private pilot.